oswaldoc1991/first_react/README.md

 npm run build
 npm run preview

-any edit to this while using npm run dev will have to repeat the process starting with line 6 then line 7
+for development it would be npm run dev

+worked on by Oswaldo Cabrera